astreum/whitepaper/README.md

 ### V4: Reactor Upgrade

-This upgrade adds a distributed compute protocol called Reactor with proof of work staking.
+Reactor is a protocol for distributed private and open computation with proof of work staking.

-Reactor allows for Private & Open Compute.

 Open Compute is calling Fusion Applications stored on Nebula and are callable by anyone on the blockchain.